 The University of Nevada has a number of physical and earth science degrees.
 As part of their physical education programs they offer kayaking, scuba diving, rock climbing, snowboarding and other outdoor sports.
 They are also close to Lake Tahoe, Donner Pass, and the Sierra Nevada mountains.

-This University was founded in 1902.
+This college was founded in 1902.
 There are many programs available through the Outdoor Recreation Department.
-Students can rent outdoor gear, or even reserve a campsite.
-It is also the world’s largest campus, with 27,000 acres of land.
-Biking and rock climbing classes are available.
-The school is close to Little River Canyon National Reserve, Talladega National Forest, and the Chattahoochee National Forest.
+Students can rent outdoor gear, or even reserve a campsite on the world’s largest campus, with 27,000 acres that include 40 miles of hiking/biking and more than 15 miles of horseback riding trails.
+Mountain biking and rock climbing programs are available.
+The school is also close to Little River Canyon National Reserve, Talladega National Forest, and the Chattahoochee National Forest.

 University of Idaho

 Located in Moscow, U of I’s campus is nestled in the middle of the Palouse and is a prime

 location for outdoor adventure.
 Students journey to Moscow mountain; boat, swim or fish the

 nearby lakes and rivers; or, hit the trails by foot or bike.
 With an award-winning Outdoor

 Program, students can rent equipment and plan exciting excursions like whitewater rafting trips.
 U of I also features a variety of on-campus adventures – offering everything from intramural sports to campus recreation facilities complete with a 55-foot climbing wall.

 At the University of Iowa, there is an Outdoor Rental Center available to students and faculty to rent equipment for outdoor activities.
 Through the school’s recreational services, there are a number of adventure trips for students throughout the year that include; hiking, kayaking, bouldering, and other activities.
 Near the University are bike paths and great fishing spots.